rkterungwa16/kombol-blog-client/README.md

 - Users can successfully create a new account by providing some signup details
 - Registered Users can successfully login to the application
 - A jsonwebtoken is generated on successful signup/login
+- A user can follow another user
+- A user can unfollow another user

 ### Blog Post
 - A user can create a blog post
 - A user can delete a blog post
 - A user can edit a blog post
 - A user can comment on a blog post
+- A user can edit a comment
+- A user can delete a comment
 - A user can like and unlike a blog post